caelebk/discordbot/README.md

   - !opt {rolename} to opt into an unofficial role to prevent role clutter.
   - !ping {rolename} for bot to ping all the users inside that unofficial role.

-- discord anime list
-  - saves all the anime that the discord wants to watch as a group
-  - saves the episode too?
-  - saves the users watching that anime & the episodes each user is on?